Siretu/checkers-ai-cpp/README.md

 How does it work?
 ============
 The checker board is represented using a 8 x 4 matrix of characters.
-There is no need for 64 positions since only half of the squares are legal game spaces.
+32 positions are needed instead of 64 positions since only half of the squares are legal game spaces.
 This program utilizes iterative deepening and alpha-beta pruning with minimax to determine which move the computer will make.